Deborah Cadbury: Writing career

 Cadbury wrote her first historical nonfiction in 2000 with The Dinosaur Hunters, which examined the bitter rivalry between the early fossil hunters who pieced together the evidence of a prehistoric world.
 This was turned into a TV drama by Granada Productions and, in 2001, won the Dingle Prize from the British Society for the History of Science.
 Her 2003 book The Lost King of France, telling the story of the French revolution through the eyes of a child, Marie Antoinette’s son, received a nomination for the Samuel Johnson Prize and was described by historian, Alison Weir, as ‘Absolutely stupendous.
 This is history as it should be’.

-At the height of the global financial crisis Deborah Cadbury went back into her own family history for her book, Chocolate Wars (2010), which unfolded the story of Cadbury from chocolate shop to the Kraft takeover.
+During the 2008 financial crisis, Deborah Cadbury examined her family history for her book, Chocolate Wars (2010), which unfolded the story of Cadbury from chocolate shop to the Kraft takeover.
 She coined the term ‘Quaker capitalism’ and she has given talks on the significance of this business heritage to INSEAD Business School, Birmingham and others.
 She is collaborating with Fable Films on a dramatization of the early chocolate pioneers.

 More recently, she has written Princes at War (2015) exploring Britain's ‘finest hour’ through the escalating conflict between George V's four sons during the Second World War.
 Queen Victoria's Matchmaking (2017) examines Queen Victoria's role as a matchmaking grandmother and the remarkable vision of European unity that lay behind her schemes well before there was any notion of a ‘European Union’.
+The School That Escaped the Nazis (2022) tells the true story of Anna Essinger, a schoolteacher who smuggled her progressive school from Nazi Germany to England in 1933.